tedtoal/monitor_printf/README.md

 }
 ```

 The `monitor_printf` class C++ **constructor** function has one optional argument: a pointer to the `HardwareSerial` instance to use with the port.
-If the argument is omitted, NULL is used.
-You can use this argument to specify the serial port to be used with the instance, rather than specifying it in the `begin()` call.
-In that case, there are no arguments  to the `begin()` call (`serial` defaults to NULL).
+If the argument is omitted, NULL is used and then the serial port is specified when `begin()` is called.
+You can use the constructor argument to specify the serial port to be used with the instance, INSTEAD OF specifying it in the `begin()` call.
+In that case, there are no arguments  to the `begin()` call (`serial` defaults to NULL and other arguments are not used).
 This is almost the same as the previous example, *except the `begin()` function skips port initialization.
 You must initialize the serial port yourself.* For example:

 ```
 // Skip defining 'monitor'.